 - 9. Counseling and testing may be available to the Resident if determined to be necessary by the Program Director.
 The Program Director must discuss testing options with the DIO and the Resident before making arrangements to pursue them.
-The Resident must agree to counseling and/or testing before such action(s) may commence. - 10.
-If the Resident's performance, with or without a disciplinary/probationary overlay, improves to a satisfactory level, as determined by the Program Director, the Resident may be restored to full status. - 11.
-If the Resident's performance has improved, but is still not satisfactory, remediation may be continued as determined appropriate to the circumstances by the Program Director.
-Continued probation must be approved by the DIO.
-At the completion of a continued remediation/ probation, the Resident's performance must improve to a satisfactory level as determined by the Program Director. - 12.
-If the Resident's performance remains unsatisfactory during the extended or continued probation period, the Resident will be advised by the Program Director, in writing, that he/she will recommend to a sub-committee of the MLH Graduate Medical Education Committee (GMEC) one of the following actions: - (a) immediate dismissal from the training program; - (b) non-promotion to the next, progressive level of the training program; or, - (c) non-renewal of the residency training agreement. - 13.
+The Resident must agree to counseling and/or testing before such action(s) may commence. - 13.
 The MLH GMEC sub-committee will be appointed by the DIO and will consist of the following members: - a) the GMEC Chairperson; - b) the Director for Medical Education or Senior System Manager for the Office of Graduate Medical Education; - c) an elected House Officer (from a training program other than that of the Resident for whom the recommendation is being brought forth) unless, in the sole opinion of the DIO, circumstances exist that preclude a House Officer from hearing and acting on information of a sensitive nature; and, - d) two (2) additional Program Directors who are active GMEC members. - 14.
-If the Program Director recommends (a) immediate dismissal from the training program, (b) non-promotion to the next, progressive level of training or (c) non-renewal of the residency training agreement to the GMEC sub-committee, the Program Director will summarize his/her rationale for the recommendation and the actions taken to date and will provide copies of remediation plans, probationary plans, continued evaluations and reevaluations as necessary and appropriate to educate the GMEC sub-committee regarding the facts of the case. - 15.
+If the Program Director recommends (a) immediate dismissal from the training program, (b) non-promotion to the next, progressive level of training or (c) non-renewal of the residency training agreement to the GMEC sub-committee, the Program Director will summarize his/her rationale for the recommendation and the actions taken to date and will provide copies of remediation plans, any PIPs, continued evaluations and re-evaluations as necessary and appropriate to educate the GMEC sub-committee regarding the facts of the case. - 15.
 In response to the Program Director's presentation and the concurrence of the GMEC Sub-committee, the Resident recommended for (a) immediate dismissal from the training program, (b) non-promotion to the next, progressive level of training or (c) non-renewal of the residency training agreement will receive timely written notice of the Sub-committee's decision to support or reverse the recommendation of the Program Director.
 Non-renewal or non-promotion notice will be given in concert with ACGME/CPME/SSO/TFC/ALA and any other applicable regulations regarding timeliness of such actions unless extraordinary or egregious circumstances exist.